 Here are some more of the health benefits of masturbation, doctor-approved.

 When you have an orgasm, your brain releases oxytocin, dopamine, and endorphins.
 All of these chemicals are good for you and contribute to your overall sense of well-being.
 The release of oxytocin in the body lowers cortisol, your body’s main stress hormone.

 The unleashing of these hormones helps to chill you out and calm you down.
-Masturbation is a great way to do this, especially for people who struggle with achieving orgasm during partnered sex.
-Psst, if that is you, check out our Never Had an Orgasm collection in the Emjoy app where we provide tips not only for reaching orgasm alone, but with a partner.
+Masturbation is a great way to do this, especially for people who struggle to achieve orgasm during partnered sex.
+Psst, if that's you, check out our Never Had an Orgasm collection in the Emjoy app where we provide tips not only for reaching orgasm alone, but also with a partner.